 The ASTRA Toolbox

-The ASTRA Toolbox is a MATLAB and Python toolbox of high-performance GPU primitives for 2D and 3D tomography.
+The ASTRA Toolbox is a Python and MATLAB toolbox of high-performance GPU primitives for 2D and 3D tomography.
+Its features include:

-We support 2D parallel and fan beam geometries, and 3D parallel and cone beam.
-All of them have highly flexible source/detector positioning.
+• Support for 2D parallel and fan beam, as well as 3D parallel and cone beam geometries with highly flexible source/detector positioning.

-A large number of 2D and 3D algorithms are available, including FBP, SIRT, SART, CGLS.
+• A number of 2D and 3D reconstruction algorithms, including FBP, SIRT, SART, CGLS.

-The basic forward and backward projection operations are GPU-accelerated, and directly callable from MATLAB and Python to enable building new algorithms.
+• GPU-accelerated forward and backward projection operations that are directly callable from Python and MATLAB to enable building new algorithms.

 The source code of the ASTRA Toolbox is available on GitHub.